 Dr. JC Richardson, Pastor of Wesley UMC and Together Baton Rouge/Together LA leader, speaks at press conference before the defeat of four proposed constitutional amendments, including Amendment 3 which would have tried more children as adults.

-Defying expectations, more than 21% of the electorate turned out to vote, soundly rejecting all four measures.
-In areas Together Louisiana focused their outreach, both rural and urban, Amendment 3 overwhelmingly failed.
+Doubling voter turnout expectations, including among black voters, more than 21% of the electorate turned out to vote and all four measures were soundly rejected.
+In areas where TLA focused their outreach, both rural and urban, Amendment 3 overwhelmingly failed.
+TLA worked across the political aisle in achieving this victory, engaging many conservative parishes and gaining national attention for their work, including by Vice President Kamala Harris.

 Political Foes, Landry Allies United Against Amendments, The Advocate [pdf]